xapp-ai/documentation/docs/development/api/cms.md

 Get autocomplete suggestions, you must provide query parameters `key=` and `queryText=`.
 Key is from the respective channel the suggestions are being served from.
 Additionally, you can filter by types, `type=INTENT,FAQ` will just return model and FAQ based suggestions while omitting HISTORICAL.
 Excluding `type=` defaults to returning all three.

+## GraphQL

+### POST /cms/graphql

+An identical API with our dedicated [GraphQL](/docs/development/api/graphql) endpoint, the one found at `/cms/graphql` expect with more limited access.
+Since the token used for authentication only allows you access to a specific application, you are only allowed to CRUD (create, read, update, delete) intents, handlers, & entities.

+This endpoint is meant for programmatic management of your models within Studio.
+For example you can update a list of entities based on an external catalog of data at regular intervals or based on modifications to the catalog.